10 Signs That Indicate That Your Partner Is a Pathological Liar

 Likely, if the person cannot fess up to the fact they lie, they won’t agree to see a mental health professional develop these coping skills.

-The bottom line at some point will be to develop the sympathy they so desperately want, feel sorry for them.
+The bottom line at some point will be to develop the sympathy they so desperately want and feel sorry for them.
 Then choose you.

-Honor and love those whose intuition is much more valuable than you that allows a consistent facade to lead you to question that attribute.
+Honor and love those whose intuition is much more valuable than you, which allows a consistent facade to lead you to question that attribute.
 From there, move on healthfully.
+You can also consider relationship counseling if you need professional help.

 Share this article on